 The Contracting Authority may also require the Contractor to provide more information before the provision of the certificate (eg. when the supply is a component of a works contract) (Art.
 10.2 General Conditions).
-The Contractor can also be requested the information provided to the Chamber of Commerce in order to get the certificate of origin issued.
+The Contractor can also be requested to present the information provided to the competent authority in order to get the certificate of origin issued.

-Failure to provide a certificate of origin, or providing a certificate with a non-compliant origin as well as a certificate not reflecting the actual origin of the supplies or a fake certificate may lead, in addition to other possible sanctions (see section 15), to the ineligibility of the relevant costs of the supply covered by the certificate, to damages and/or to termination of the contract (Art.
+Failure to provide a proof of origin, or providing a certificate with a non-compliant origin as well as a certificate not reflecting the actual origin of the supplies or a fake certificate may lead, in addition to other possible sanctions (see section 15), to the ineligibility of the relevant costs of the supply covered by the certificate, to damages and/or to termination of the contract (Art.
 10.3 General Conditions).
 It has to be reminded that the provision of an accurate certificate of origin, issued by the institution legally empowered to do so is a contractual obligation by the Contractor.
+However, the certificate or origin should not be regarded as a legal proof of the origin, but as useful element for determination of the origin, which may, in case of doubts, facilitate further checks.